FilBot3/filbot3_github_io_source/docs/LaTeX/README.md

 Inside that directory stucture has the font packages, and in this case, the OpenType Fonts usually ending in `.otf`.
 Run `mktexlsr` for TexLive to recognize your new fonts.
 I had to then use `xelatex` or `lualatex`.
 Something about how those compilers work and how they read packages.
 If you're not doing anything funky with fonts or `.otf` files, then the plain `pdflatex` should suite you just fine.

+## Using `kpsewhich`

+Something that helps me when trying to script or figure out where certain variables are for LaTeX is to use the `kpsewhich` program provided with TexLive.
+You can use this like

+* `kpsewhich -var-value=TEXMFHOME`

+to find out where TexLive is looking for certain variables.
+Using the TexLive docs to find out where those are are not fairly obvious to me, so I linke them
+here: [TexLive Predefined texmf trees](https://www.tug.org/texlive/doc/texlive-en/texlive-en.html#x1-110002.3).
+There you'll see a bunch of them.
+The ones listed in prior parts of this page, will also work here.

 ## Bonus

 If you're feeling froggy, you can use something like Ruby's Guard Gem and have it watch your TeX source files and recompile when you save your work.